IAAR-Shanghai/Meta-Chunking/MoC/our _metrics/README.md

 </h1>

-For a more convenient experience and feeling of the two chunking metrics we proposed, we provide codes and chunked data of different chunking methods, which can be downloaded via [Google Drive](https://drive.google.com/file/d/1nUPV6hSOZHhlakmlDFPpdBCmLjI5tB_a/view?usp=drive_link).
+For a more convenient experience and feeling of the two chunking metrics we proposed, we provide codes and chunked data of different chunking methods, which can be downloaded via [Google Drive](https://drive.google.com/file/d/1CR3FehGYi6vFZEhcoPJmTDSjuSULKiIo/view?usp=sharing).
 Their average chunk lengths are the same to ensure the rationality of evaluation.

-**Boundary Clarity**
+**Boundary Clarity** (边界清晰度)
 - *chunk_eval.py*

-**Chunk Stickiness**
+**Chunk Stickiness** (文本块黏连度)
 - *relation_eval.py*